I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-getdebuggercachesize.md

 <p>Each target process has its own cache.
 The returned size is the size of the cache for the current target.</p>

-<p>The size of the cache can be set and retrieved by using the <a href="https://msdn.microsoft.com/638cb2e6-b333-4311-967c-d86c2e93b4ec">.cache</a> command.</p>

-<p>Each target process has its own cache.
-The returned size is the size of the cache for the current target.</p>

 ## -requirements
 <table>
 <tr>